evanwill/_drafts/_notes/git-credential.md

 date: 2021-06-01
 ---

-Git for Windows comes with git credential manager installed and configured, which makes using git on command-line much easier (i.e. not having to type your password every time).
+Git for Windows comes with git credential manager installed and configured, which makes using git on command-line much easier (i.e. not having to type your password every time). (*note:* [git credential manager is now useable on Linux too](https://evanwill.github.io/_drafts/notes/git-cred-manager.html))

 On Linux you can set up libsecret as a similar secure credential manager.